-It requires prompt IV antibiotic treatment, and the prognosis is always good with full recovery.
+It requires prompt IV antibiotic treatment, and the prognosis is always good with complete recovery.

 The infection in pregnancy requires careful attention, complex antibiotic treatment and possible drainage of the affected kidney.

 Kidney infection with obstruction and renal back-pressure is an emergency.
-We must treat it with the combination of antibiotic therapy and renal drainage.
+We must treat it with a combination of antibiotic therapy and renal drainage.

 The treatment must be prompt because of the risk of a life-threatening, generalized blood infection (sepsis).